multi-dimensional-process-mining/psm-batchmining/README.md

 - A directory containing output data of the PSM: this output contains multiple CSV files.

 - A directory containing two folders named "Statistics" and "Logs".
-These directories will be used to store the output produced by the BPM.
+These directories will be used to store the output produced by the BM.

 >Note: Output data of the PSM can be obtained by clicking the "Export..." button on the bottom right when using the PSM.
 This output data also contains a file called "max.csv", which needs to be deleted.